huggingface/hub-docs/docs/hub/models-cards.md

 ### Can I write LaTeX in my model card?

 Yes!
-We use the [KaTeX](https://katex.org/) math typesetting library to render math formulas server-side before parsing the Markdown.
+The Hub uses the [KaTeX](https://katex.org/) math typesetting library to render math formulas server-side before parsing the Markdown.

 You have to use the following delimiters:
 - `$$ ... $$` for display mode